 (c) The department of revenue maintains lists of petroleum products that are easily measured, and petroleum products that are not easily measured, on a per barrel basis, on its website at dor.wa.gov.
+Petroleum products that remain in a liquid state at 77 degrees Fahrenheit and a pressure of 14.7 pounds per square inch (1 atmosphere) are subject to hazardous substance tax on a per barrel basis.
 These lists are not exclusive.
 If additional petroleum products are identified in the future, the department will add them to the applicable list.
 Products added to the lists will be subject to hazardous substance tax for all periods that the tax applies, even if the product was not on a list at the time.